jashkenas/coffeescript/TAME.md

 cb = defer x, obj.field, arr[i], rest...
 ```

-And here is the output from the tamed `coffee` compiler:
+And here is the output from the iced `coffee` compiler:

 ```javascript
 cb = __tame_deferrals.defer({